buckaroo-pm/buckaroo-pm.github.io/pages/posts/are-headers-really-the-problem.md

  1. Interestingly, CMake, the most popular C++ build-system, does not get this right.
 Where it could offer guarantees, it only offers conventions.
  2. Another benefit is that if two targets export headers to the same include-path, we can detect and resolve this conflict.
 Otherwise the behavior is determined by the order of compiler flags, which is usually coincidental.
  3. Sometimes there is more than one translation-unit for a given header.
 In this case, we need to ensure that all translation-units for the header are linked.
+ 4. I made some updates to clear up the distinction between library targets and translation-units.